 Paul Lavin is currently a PhD student at the Conway Institute of Biomolecular and Biomedical Science, University College Dublin.
 He is characterising Cyclophilin A as a novel regulator of cytokinesis in the McGee Lab.
 Cylophilin A is a member of the Peptidyl-prolyl isomerase family which plays an important role in cytokinesis and is up-regulated in many cancers.
 He is also a Junior Teaching Assistant at the School as he passionately believes in science and its promotion.
 He graduated from Univeristy College Dublin in 2011 with a First Class Honours BSc in Genetics.

-When not the the lab, Paul can be found on Twitter, reading, gaming, and sometimes baking.
+When not the the lab, Paul can be found on Twitter, reading, gaming, and fencing.